Leadership Scholarships

 Application Process

-- Complete the online application.
+- Complete the online application by the deadline in Winter Quarter.
 Note: it includes an essay of at least 750 words.

-- A scholarship selection committee of UCR staff, faculty, and students will choose a scholarship recipient.
+- A scholarship selection committee of UCR staff, faculty, and students will choose a scholarship recipient in Winter Quarter.

 Questions may be directed to Nancy Tubbs, director of the LGBT Resources Center, at nancy.tubbs@ucr.edu or (951) 827-2267.